Bront Palarae

 Nasrul Suhaimin bin Saifuddin (born 27 September 1978), known professionally as Bront Palarae, is a Malaysian actor, film director, screenwriter and producer.

 Bront built his career in the early 2001 with roles in Castello, Bilut & 1957: Hati Malaya.
 He also frequently collaborated with director Mamat Khalid resulted in the films Man Laksa (2006) & Kala Malam Bulan Mengambang (2008).
 They also co-wrote the script together for Tipah Tertipu The Movie (2006) which he also starred in.

 Bront portrayed a private investigator in Belukar (2010).
 He was the producer of One Two Jaga (2018), which won 6 awards including Best Picture at 30th Malaysia Film Festival.

 Early life and education

 Bront was born in Alor Setar, Kedah, Malaysia.
 His father is of mixed Malay, Siam & Chinese descent whereas his mother's family is Thai & Pakistani where her surnamed was "Palarae" (ปาลาเร่) hence his stage name; his mother migrated across the border to Malaysia to start a new life together after their marriage.
 Bront is fluent in Thai himself.

 Personal life

 In 2005, he received a scholarship from the Italian government to attend a short course in Language & Culture at the University for Foreigners Perugia, Italy.
 He overstayed and toured the country for the next four months.

 He took another sabbatical in 2017, this time, he chose Palo Alto, California as his destination.
 With a scholarship from Ministry of Finance Malaysia, he pursued and completed Innovation & Entrepreneurship Studies at Stanford University.

-He is currently pursuing his MBA at Asia School of Business.
+He later studied at the Asia School of Business. and graduated with a Master of Business Administration (MBA) in 2026.
+His studies included an academic immersion at the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.